zanyadavenport2/WUP_06/README.md

 # WUP_06
-Watch the video presentation HowToDownloadFromNORC  then proceed to download in stata format 2018 and 1998 datasets  You will then go on to create your anmalysis in two different branches - main branch has 2018 data and call the other branch "Number2" and analyze 1998 data in number2.
+Watch the video presentation HowToDownloadFromNORC  then data has been already loaded from the 2018 dta dataset  The master branch has alot more data than the number2 branch.
+You will then go on to create your anmalysis in two different branches - main branch has 2018 data with over 1000 data points and the branch number2 has substantially less data in it.
+Your job is to comment on the code blocks in each of the two branches  note that in the fisherXY results there is a difference in your conclusions